Molecular Medicine and Cell Biology

 Given the importance of membrane lipids as essential components of cells, we suppose there are many lipid-binding molecules that have not been clarified.
 We are searching for novel lipid-binding proteins using a variety of methods.

 The importance of fatty acids in the membrane.

 Another point for understanding the cellular membrane is the importance of fatty-acid tails of lipids.
 Although the importance of saturated or unsaturated lipids in nutrients is well-known, the mechanism of importance is not understood in molecular levels in cell biology.
 We will examine how fatty acids are important in intracellular signaling including that for cancer, using the proteins listed above.

-The image analysis using deep learning enables the recognition of the features that have been classified by the researchers before.
-Such image analysis will reveal the previously unrecognized features of the protein localization for cellular morphology and will relate the cell morphology to the cellular functions.
+Image analysis using deep learning enables the recognition of the features stipulated by researchers.
+Such image analysis will reveal previously unrecognized features of protein localization for cellular morphology and will relate the cell morphology to cellular functions.